neurodata/progl.ai/index.md

 The Learning Salon

-Joshua Vogelstein
-Ida Momennejad
-John Krakauer
+Joshua Vogelstein, Ida Momennejad, and John Krakauer